HCUM/empiano/README.md

 If you are on Windows (with the Windows MultiMedia API), you can either use an inbuilt **virtual MIDI cable** (if that exists), otherwise use [**loopMIDI**](http://www.tobias-erichsen.de/software/loopmidi.html) to create one yourself.
-Please adjust the name of the virtual MIDI cable to use the settings (gui).
+Please adjust the name of the virtual MIDI cable to use in the settings (gui).

 ### EMBody
 EMBody is a data-centric toolkit for rapid prototyping and